ShuheZhang-MUMC/Retinal-Image-Blind-Deconvolution/ReadMe.md

 This is the MATLAB code for retinal image blind-deconvolution using Luminosity Rectified Blind Richardson-Lucy Deconvolution.

-We are happy that this research has been accepted and published on **Computer Methods and Programs in Biomedicine**
+We are happy that this research has been accepted and published on **Computer Methods and Programs in Biomedicine** on https://doi.org/10.1016/j.cmpb.2022.107297

 ## Abstract